flash-center/PRaLine/README.md

 The tool outputs a flux and fluence contrast plot

 ## Example Problem
-This a test problem from the paper referenced at the top of this file.
-We have generated an test intermediate file, test_input.txt, contained in the example directory to show the expected outputs of such files with each command line tool.

-The test_input.txt can be used in the following way:
+There is an example intermediate file, test_input.txt, in the `examples/` directory which was generated from the magnetic field configuartion in the paper using [PRadReader](https://github.com/flash-center/PRadReader).
+**Instructions**:
+1.The user should navaigate into the `examples/` directory and copy the file out.
+2.From the same directory run this command
 ```shell
 lin-reconstruct test_input.txt
 ```